Borrow Your Love: Summary

 Ye Chen traces Bai Ming Li's long lost daughter to Xie Ping An and Xie Xi Le.
 Both girls are asked to take a DNA test.
 While waiting for the DNA test results Bai Ming Li receives a phone call from her former chauffeur who was part of her earlier kidnapping telling her he will tell her who is the mastermind of the kidnapping if she gives him a great sum of money, but her former chauffeur dies in what looks like a suicide before she is able to reach him.
 Knowing that there is someone still out to get her she lies about the DNA results by acknowledging Xi Le as her daughter in order to protect her real biological daughter Ping An.
 Ye Chen finds out about Bai Ming Li's lie when seeing her many worried reactions towards Ping An, after understanding why she had to lie she asks him to continue working for her as her personal bodyguard and chauffeur.
 He agrees knowing that the real culprit behind the kidnapping has not been caught.

 Li Zi Wen and Ye Chen were best friends when they were younger, he even dated Ye Chen's younger sister Wei Jin.
 He works as an Executive assistant at the mall and is friendly with all the staff.
 He likes Ping An because she reminds him of Wei Jin whom he had loved very much.
 During his college years his family business went bankrupted, both of his parents not being able to face the set back committed suicide.
 Zi Wen blamed Bai Ming Li's ruthless business dealings with the bankruptcy of his family's business and cause of his parents suicide.
 Wanting to avenge his parents he cuts Bai Ming Li's car brakes, but Wei Jin finds out and tries to worn Bai Ming Li, but she gets killed when the car is out of control.

 Zi Wen has since blamed Bai Ming Li for everything that was taken away from him.
-Knowing he is no match for Bai Ming Li, he quietly and patiently works by her side as an trusted assistant in order to learn all her underhand business dealing tricks so he can exact revenge on her one day.
+Knowing he is no match for Bai Ming Li, he quietly and patiently works by her side as a trusted assistant in order to learn all her underhand business dealing tricks so he can exact revenge on her one day.
 When news comes out that Xi Le is Bai Ming Li's biological daughter he gives up on his love for Ping An in order to pursue and pretend to love Xi Le so he can carryout his revenge plan.